beehive-lab/TornadoVM/docs/source/profiler.rst

 ~~~~~~~~~~~~~~~~~~

 TornadoVM creates the ``profiler-app.json`` file with multiple entries
-for the application (one per task-schedule invocation).
+for the application (one per task-graph invocation).

 TornadoVM’s distribution includes a set of utilities for parsing and
 obtaining statistics: